Organisation: | Copyright (C) 2008-2021 Olivier Boudeville |

 - srm

-srm (for "secure rm"): stores deleted files in a trash instead of deleting them directly, in order to give one more chance of retrieving them if necessary.
-Ensures that no two filenames can collide in trash so that all contents are preserved.
+srm (for "secure rm"): stores deleted files/directories in a trash instead of deleting them directly, in order to give one more chance of retrieving them if necessary.
+Ensures that no two file elements can collide in trash so that all contents are preserved.

 - the tests subdirectory, for a few tests of specific facilities provided here